 - Preheat the oven 400ºF/200ºC.

-- Brush the sweet potatoes with melted lard and bake uncovered for 45-60 minutes.
+- Coat the sweet potatoes with olive oil and salt and bake on a baking sheet, uncovered for 45-60 minutes.
 Until it pierces easily with a knife.

 - While the potatoes cook, sauté the bacon and mushrooms in a pan until crisp.

 - Add the cream and cheese and cook until the cheese is melted and the sauce thickens.
-Season with salt and pepper if needed.
+Season with salt and pepper if needed to own taste.

 - Once the sweet potatoes are ready, cut them in half lengthwise and scoop some of the flesh out, to create a boat.
 (The scooped out flesh can be reused for sweet potato fritters, etc).